hunterjackson/docs/source/kudu.rst

 it will cause a write failure, the message can be replayed.
 With the Retry policy the issue can be fixed without stopping the sink.

-The length of time the Sink will retry can be controlled by using the ``connect.kudu.sink.max.retries`` and the ``connect.kudu.sink.retry.interval``.
+The length of time the sink will retry can be controlled by using the ``connect.kudu.sink.max.retries`` and the ``connect.kudu.sink.retry.interval``.

 Auto conversion of Connect records to Kudu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Sink automatically converts incoming Connect records to Kudu inserts or upserts.
+The sink automatically converts incoming Connect records to Kudu inserts or upserts.

 Topic Routing
 ~~~~~~~~~~~~~

-The Sink supports topic routing that allows mapping the messages from topics to a specific table.
+The sink supports topic routing that allows mapping the messages from topics to a specific table.
 For example, map a topic called "bloomberg_prices" to a table called "prices".
 This mapping is set in the ``connect.kudu.export.route.query`` option.